 · Nightmares, memories, flashbacks or constantly being reminded of the traumatic event

-· Continuous and strong emotions i.e. fear, shame, anger, sadness or emotions may feel numbed
+· Continuous and strong emotions, such as fear, shame, anger, or sadness, or emotions may feel numbed

-· Difficulty with important roles in your life (e.g. relationship, work, caring for others)
+· Difficulty with important roles in your life (e.g. relationships, work, caring for others)

 · Thinking more negatively about the world, yourself and others